Consultant & Public Relations

 A New Jersey Native, Anthony grew up in Freehold, New Jersey.
 In his adolescent years, Anthony always played sports, specializing in soccer and baseball.
 He pursued both sports his entire life excelling at the high school and club levels.
 In 1998, Anthony was awarded a full scholarship to play both sports at St. Francis College in Brooklyn, New York.
 There he won two conference championships (one in each sport) and continued to pursue baseball as a professional in Anzio, Italy.
 After a short stint of playing baseball overseas, Coach DeNicola returned home and started his teaching and coaching career.

-Now in his 15th year as a high school mathematics teacher and soccer coach, Coach DeNicola has moved around quite a bit, coaching soccer in a variety of school and club programs.
+While completing 15 effective years as a high school mathematics teacher and soccer coach, Coach DeNicola moved around quite a bit, coaching soccer in a variety of school and club programs.
 After 7 years of teaching and coaching in Jackson, Freehold and Perth Amboy, Coach DeNicola moved to Rome, Italy where he continued to teach and pursue the game that he loved.
 Overseas, he had the opportunity to learn from fantastic professionals and submerge himself in a culture where soccer was the number 1 sport.
 He learned from fantastic professionals and players including Gianluca Salvatori (former Italian Women's National Team Coach) Ian Blackwood (Manchester City Ladies Football Club) and Heather Ierardi (former Director of Coaching and vice president of Italia Select Academy).
 Coach DeNicola always speaks about the time that he spent working with his players overseas and how rewarding it was to coach them.
 He speaks of their passion and how he was able to learn from them.
 He noted how soccer was part of their every day culture and this motivated him to improve and learn.

 Coach & Consultant